Recently, I got to know Puerto Rico from an entirely new vantage point – from the front deck of a sailboat, thanks to Sailing Dreams!

 Prior to setting out, Maria made us a plate of strawberries topped with chocolate sauce and poured us a glass of Champagne.
 While we ate our strawberries and sipped our Champagne, Captain Judith gave us a presentation on some of the points of interest that we would be seeing on our tour, including the skinniest building in the world, the Capital building, El Morro Fortress, and 500 Year Old City Walls!

-It was really neat sailing around the coast of Old San Juan and seeing the Forts from the water instead of by land; they really take on a whole new perspective when approaching the tall stone walls by boat.
-As usual, there were lots of folks out for the day, flying their kites by El Morro.
+It was really neat sailing around the coast of Old San Juan and seeing the Forts from the water.
+They really take on a whole new perspective when approaching the tall stone walls by boat.

-After heading through the San Antonio Canal, I headed to the front of the boat, where I relaxed into a lounge chair.
+After sailing through the San Antonio Canal, I headed to the front of the boat, where I relaxed into a lounge chair.
 As we passed different landmarks, Captain Judith pointed them out and offered interesting facts.
-Meanwhile, Maria brought us fresh drinks and indulged us with a guava flavored pastry, topped with powdered sugar. #drool
+Meanwhile, Maria brought us fresh drinks and indulged us with a guava flavored pastry, topped with powdered sugar. #yum

 We started off the trip listening to a fun, Caribbean Jazz, but soon switched over to the Margaritaville station on Pandora; (you get to choose what station you listen to during your tour).
 The steel drums and Jimmy Buffet’s care-free attitude seemed to fit the moment perfectly!

-Helpful Tips: There is a small bathroom on the boat, if necessary, but it is definitely suggested that you go prior to leaving the dock.
-Not that it’s dirty or anything, just small and more bumpy.
+Helpful Tips: There is a small bathroom on the boat, if necessary, but it is suggested that you go prior to leaving the dock since the bathroom on the boat is very small.
+Also…

 You will be leaving your shoes at the dock, so be prepared to go onto the boat barefoot.

-Don’t forget to tip your Captain and First Mate if you were happy with the service!
+Don’t forget to tip your Captain and First Mate if you are happy with the service.